Dark-knight-02/OpenCV_Workshop/README.md

 If you are new to github and are little confused with what to do with the repo don't worry, just follow these instructions.

+You can directly go to the numpy revision notebook here : https://github.com/Dark-knight-02/OpenCV_Workshop/blob/54df900dff0c3a1b0d7572863e8e21fedf514b7a/Numpy_Revise.ipynb

+You can directly go to the numpy revision notebook here : https://github.com/Dark-knight-02/OpenCV_Workshop/blob/54df900dff0c3a1b0d7572863e8e21fedf514b7a/OpenCV_Tutorial.ipynb

 Here I have uploaded all the fies.
 To access them just click the view code button just above these text.
 Then all the files inside this repo will become visible to you.
-You can either download them or fork them.
+You can either download them or fork and clone them.

-You can directly go to the numpy revision notebook here : https://github.com/Dark-knight-02/OpenCV_Workshop/blob/54df900dff0c3a1b0d7572863e8e21fedf514b7a/Numpy_Revise.ipynb

-You can directly go to the numpy revision notebook here : https://github.com/Dark-knight-02/OpenCV_Workshop/blob/54df900dff0c3a1b0d7572863e8e21fedf514b7a/OpenCV_Tutorial.ipynb

 !!Fork and clone!!
 What does that mean???